x

 This will bring a need to the state that hasn't been met in years passed.

 "The problem we have is it's very difficult to find technicians and train technical staff to be able to do those kinds of technical positions.
-We want to train Arkansans to be able to conduct that work right here at home at the Arkansas College of Health and Education," Osborn said.
+We want to train Arkansans to be able to conduct that work right here at home at the Arkansas Colleges of Health and Education," Osborn said.

 First, ACHE needs the equipment to kickstart the program.